0x0539/awsome/README.md

 Getting Started
 ===============

-awsome takes a YAML file that describes your EC2 requirements as input.
-The following example is similar to what is used on foodocs.com:
+awsome takes a YAML file that describes your EC2 requirements as input:

 ```
 options: